OSGeo/OSGeoLive-doc/doc/quickstart/rasdaman_quickstart.rst

 ================================================================================

 Either:
-  * Go to the `rasdaman web client <http://localhost:8080/rasdaman/ows>`_, switch to the *ProcessCoverages* tab, and enter you query in the query boxes and press send.
+  * Go to the `rasdaman web client <http://localhost:8080/rasdaman/ows>`_, switch to the *ProcessCoverages* tab, and enter your query in the query boxes and press send.
   * Add your query in this url: http://localhost:8080/rasdaman/ows?query=your_query and run it using a browser.